Worcester, England: Road

 The main roads through the city include the A449 road south-west to Malvern and north to Kidderminster.
 The A44 runs south-east to Evesham and west to Leominster and Aberystwyth and crosses Worcester Bridge.
 The A38 trunk road runs south to Tewkesbury and Gloucester and north-north-east to Droitwich and Bromsgrove and Birmingham.
 The A4103 goes west-south-west to Hereford.
 The A422 heads east to Alcester, branching from the A44 a mile east of the M5.
 The city is partly ringed by A4440.

-Carrington Bridge on the A4440 is the second road bridge across the Severn, linking the A38 from Worcester towards Gloucester with the A449 to Malvern.
+Carrington Bridge on the A4440 is the second road bridge across the Severn.
+Opened on 20 April 1985 after decades of pressure for a second bridge to relieve traffic over the narrow city centre bridge, it links the A38 from Worcester towards Gloucester with the A449 to Malvern.
 It is one of Worcestershire's busiest roads.
-The single-carriageway bridge is due to be doubled by 2021, making the Southern Link Road dual between junction 7 of the M5 and Powick Roundabout.
+The single-carriageway bridge was doubled with work being completed on 5 August 2022, making the Southern Link Road dual between junction 7 of the M5 and Powick Roundabout.
+As of 2025 it remains the only river crossing in the 10 mi between Worcester and Upton-upon-Severn.

 Rail

-Worcester has three railway stations.
-Worcester Foregate Street and Worcester Shrub Hill are in the city centre.
-A third station on the edge of the city, Worcestershire Parkway, opened in 2020.

-The Cotswold line towards Great Malvern and Hereford crosses Foregate Street on an arched cast-iron bridge, remodelled by the Great Western Railway in 1908 with a decorative cast-iron exterior serving no structural purpose.
-Between Foregate Street and the St John's area of the city, heading towards Malvern and Hereford, the line crosses the Worcester viaduct over the River Severn.

-Worcester Shrub Hill lies about a mile east of the city centre on Shrub Hill Road.
-It is on part of today's Cross Country Route, looping off the Birmingham to Gloucester railway.

-Alongside Worcester Shrub Hill station in Shrub Hill Road were the Worcester Engine Works.
-Their polychrome brick building was erected about 1864 and probably designed by Thomas Dickson.
-However, only 84 locomotives were built there and the works closed in 1871.
-The chairman was Alexander Clunes Sheriff.

-Both stations have frequent trains to Birmingham via Droitwich Spa, through Kidderminster and Stourbridge into Birmingham Snow Hill and Birmingham Moor Street then onwards usually to Dorridge or Whitlocks End, or via Bromsgrove and University and Birmingham New Street.
-These services are run by West Midlands Trains.
-From both stations, trains run to Pershore, Evesham and onto the Cotswolds, Oxford and London.